LOCAL OFFICE OPERATED BY:

 LOCATE A HOUSEMASTER HOME INSPECTOR NEAR YOU

-OF FORT LAUDERDALE
+SERVING FORT LAUDERDALE

 Trust the tens of thousands of homeowners, just like you, that have given us nothing but 4 and 5-star reviews.
 HouseMaster inspectors are comprehensively trained and tested annually to meet the industry standards of inspection, reporting, and customer service.
 We consistently deliver the best home inspection experience possible.
 It’s easy to see why our customers and the professionals that represent them trust HouseMaster.
 Proudly serving the people of Hollywood, Fort Lauderdale, Weston, Sunrise, Davie and their neighboring communities.